Superconformal surfaces in four dimensions: Chiral algebras of N=(2,2) surface defects

 where we listed only operators that are in the chiral algebra, and thus are $(a,c)$.
 Here $\hat{\ell} = L_0 - \Lb_0$, $s$ is the eigenvalue of $\MM$, and the condition on $\CC$ comes from imposing unitarity of the defect operators, \ie $\hat{\Delta} = L_0 + \Lb_0 \geqslant 0$.
 From the four-dimension selection rules \eqref{eq:SU2RdefOPE} we obtain the chiral algebra OPE using \eqref{eq:2dST} \be

-\ee Here we excluded the most singular term, a defect operator with $\CC=-1$, scaling dimension zero, and charged under transverse spin, \ie a charged defect identity, since we do not expect such an operator in a neutral defect that preserves $u(1)_\CC$.
+\ee where the $b$ coefficients are four-dimensional bulk to defect couplings, their superscript labels the R-symmetry components in \eqref{eq:SU2RdefOPE} and the sums run over possible degenaracies.
+Although operators with the same value of $\mathcal{C}$ are indistinguishable in chiral algebra, for this analysis we find it useful to keep track of their four-dimensional origin.
+In \eqref{eq:TDOPE} we excluded the most singular term, a defect operator with $\CC=-1$, scaling dimension zero, and charged under transverse spin, \ie a charged defect identity, since we do not expect such an operator in a neutral defect that preserves $u(1)_\CC$.
 The absence of $z^{-3}$ and higher terms means $\LT_{+n} |\sigma\rangle=0$, for $n>0$.
 Operators with $\CC=0$ and $\hat{\Delta}>0$ can contribute to the $z^{-2}$ pole of the OPE, implying the action of $\LT_0$ on $\sigma$ is not necessarily diagonal.
 These operators correspond to superprimaries of multiplets whose top component are exactly marginal defect operators.
 Note that we have excluded half-integer powers of $\CC$ since we expect the stress tensor to be single valued around the defect.

 The OPE coefficients of the defect identity, $\sigma$, and the displacement supermultiplet, $\mathbb{O}_{\uparrow}$, can be computed from $4d$ correlation functions, since defect operators of different dimensions must be orthogonal.
 From \eqref{eq:chiralTonepoint} we find \be b^{12}_{\hat{\mathbb{1}}} =\frac{3}{2}h = -\frac{h_\sigma}{2\pi^2} \,. \ee Then we have that $\LT_{-1} |\sigma \rangle$, that is $\partial \sigma$, is a linear combination of the displacement supermultiplet and another type of multiplet: \be \partial\sigma(0) = -2 \kappa \sum_i \zeta b^{12}_{i,\Dh=s=1} \left[\hat{\OO}_{i, \Dh=1, s=1}(0)\right]_\qq + \kappa b^{11}_{\mathbb{O}_{\uparrow}} \left[\mathbb{O}_{\uparrow}(0)\right]_\qq \,, \ee with $i$ running over possible degenerate operators.
 Computing the $4d$ two-point function \eqref{eq:OTs} from the chiral algebra OPE \eqref{eq:TDOPE} and using the normalization of $\Od_{\uparrow}$ given in \eqref{eq:OO} we also obtain \be b^{11}_{\Od_{\uparrow}} = \frac{1}{\pi}\,. \ee Then the chiral algebra two-point function \be \langle \partial\sigma(\infty) \partial \sigma(0) \rangle = \langle \sigma | 2 \LT_0 |\sigma \rangle = \langle \sigma | (2 h^\chi_\sigma |\sigma \rangle + |\mathrm{extra} \rangle)= 2 h^\chi_\sigma\,, \ee should match the computation in $4d$ following \eqref{eq:partialSigmadef}.
 After plugging the right coefficient for $\Od_{\uparrow}$ we find that $b^{12}_{i,\Dh=s=1} =0$.